Essay 1 of 3·March 2026·12 min read

 We've staked our claim not on the gold, but on serving the prospectors.
 Where will you stake yours?

-This is the first essay in a series on what the gold rushes teach us about building hospitality companies in the age of AI.
+This is the first essay in a series on what the gold rushes teach us about building companies in the age of AI.
+The second essay, The Mulrooney Play, explores the defining strategic choice for VRM operators.
+The third, The Sutter Trap, examines why the best operators are the most at risk.

 If this was useful, share it